Sobeston/zig.guide/chapter-1.md

 }
 ```

-Methods can be given to enums.
-These act as namespaced functions that can be called with dot syntax.
+Functions can be given to enums.
+These are sometimes called "methods", and act as namespaced functions that can be called with dot syntax.
+When called from an instance of the enum, these methods are automatically passed that instance as their first argument.
+Notice below that `Suit.spades.isClubs()` is equivalent to `Suit.isClubs(Suit.spades)`.

 ```zig
 const Suit = enum {